 LED, short for Light Emitting Diode, is a technology that can be traced back to its original discovery more than 100 years ago.
 LEDs were created by using electroluminescense within an enclosed glass casing, which allowed for the bright focus of light coming from a small source.
 Although these were discovered and invented in the early 20th Century, it wasn’t until the 1950s that LEDs were first used in a practical application.

 LEDs originally existed as a standalone display technology, used for powering bright displays with a collection of LEDs, usually arranged in a grid pattern, using patterned lighting to create letters, numbers or even basic images.
 These displays were often used as outdoor advertisements or signs, often replacing neon signs, as they required much less electricity to use and allowed for greater flexibility in what could be displayed.
 As the years passed, LEDs started shrinking in size, and many of the LED displays became more complex, with many larger incarnations being used in large sports stadiums to display complex images and animations, and smaller ones used to power point of sale terminals or electronic pocket calculators.

 With the proliferation of LCD technology in the 1970s through 1990s, LED displays started falling out of use, in favor of LCD displays, which were generally more flexible and required less power to operate.
 However, by the late 2000s, a new practical use for LEDs was found in the use of display technology, by coupling it with LCD technology.
-This marriage of the two technologies led to what we now call LED televisions and monitors.
+This marriage of the two technologies led to what we now call big screen LED TVs and monitors.